jlduan/fba/examples/cell_hashing/PRJNA423077/tutorial.md

     <img src='Pyplot_read1_barcodes_starting_ending.png' alt='' width='350'/>
 </p>

 As for read 2, based on the per base content, it suggests that bases 0-11 are relatively GC balanced for the reads we have sampled.
-Staring from base 12, it is poly-A tail.
-Bases 0-11 are hashtag oligo barcodes.
+Starting from base 12, it is poly-A tail.
+Bases 0-11 are hashtag oligo sequences.
 Most of the reads have the correct structure.

 <p align='center'>
     <img src='Pyplot_read2_per_base_seq_content.png' alt='' width='800'/>